Things to do in Rome: The 27 Best Places to Visit and Highlights

 To get there, go to Porta Pinciana or Piazzale Flaminio, the 2 park entrances.

-The Villa Borghese park is also home to 3 museums:
+The Villa Borghese Gardens also houses 2 other museums:

-In addition to the museums located in the park, there are many others to visit in Rome, such as:
+In addition to the museums located in the park and the Vatican museums, there are of course many other museums to see in Rome, such as:

 - Museo Palatino, with everything archaeologists discovered on Palatine Hill